 A spring dinner from Eire isn’t complete without a satisfying Slow-Cooker Irish Stew.
 Instead of a traditional three-legged pot, we’ve used a modern slow-cooker to coax the rich flavours from Ontario stewing beef, carrots and onions.

-After dinner, try both of our decadent desserts.
+After dinner, try both a decadent dessert.
 The first is a light-as-air Sponge Cake with Caramelized Apples, topped with honey-glazed McIntosh apples.

 Since the Irish love puddings, we created Warm Carrot Puddings with Irish Cream Sauce.Made in muffin cups, these moist individual puddings come with a sticky caramel sauce spiked with a wee dram of liqueur.